lfcipriani/www.talleye.com/content/posts/cross-platform-productivity-with-terminal.md

 ![](https://hackernoon.com/hn-images/1*9qqGYtoQ4-8boMcQ25ubOA.png)

-Guake terminal screen on ArchLinux with a Timezone custom command I created
+_Above: Guake terminal screen on ArchLinux with a Timezone custom command I created._

 So far so good, we have a quick way of opening a Terminal, now we need a good set of commands and packages that reproduces the nice behavior we get with the other tools.